StepSisStuck/DCITP-SP-Y1-S1-ClassNotes/Fundamental of Computing (FOC)/Theory Notes/Topic 01A, Basic Structure of Computers.md

 ----------------------------------
-<h2 id="list-input"> These are the common items that are used as input devices: <h2>
+ ## These are the common items that are used as input devices:

 <h4>